 DIRT TRACK EXPENDITURE DETAILS

-All administrative costs have been absorbed by Roadracing World Publishing, Inc.
+Certain administrative costs, including web site maintenance, promotional items and shipping have been absorbed by Roadracing World Publishing, Inc.

 *Trademark of Airfence Safety Systems Australia.